Increase Visibility to Gain Control of Your Supply Chain in Rapidly Changing Times

 A strong supply chain is central to effective operations, but anything from rapid growth to external forces can disrupt operations.
 When a supply chain is out of control, the right people, processes and technology can bring it back in line to improve service, optimize routes and reduce costs.

-"You can imagine how quickly something spirals out of control if you don't have precise command over what you have and where you have it or when it is going to get there," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"You can imagine how quickly something spirals out of control if you don't have precise command over what you have and where you have it or when it is going to get there," said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

 See the Entire Supply Chain